MustangProtocol/mustang-docs/docs/user-docs/borrowing-and-liquidations.md

 If your LTV becomes too high, your position will be liquidated.
 > LTV = Loan to Value a LTV of 50% means that if you borrowed $100, your collateral is $200.

-### How do Liquidations work in Nerite?
+### How do Liquidations work in Mustang?

-Nerite primarily uses Api3's OEV oracles to prevent value leakage and maintain proper price feeds for our collaterals.
+Mustang primarily uses Api3's OEV oracles to prevent value leakage and maintain proper price feeds for our collaterals.
 Chainlink is also used as a backup in some cases.
 Check out the [oracles](/docs/technical-documentation/oracles) section for more info.

 Troves get liquidated if the LTV goes above the maximum value.

-Nerite uses Stability Pools as its primary liquidation mechanism to absorb liquidated debt and collateral.
+Mustang uses Stability Pools as its primary liquidation mechanism to absorb liquidated debt and collateral.
 Each borrow-market has its own dedicated Stability Pool earning liquidation gains (in the respective collateral) in exchange for burning debt.
 That means Stability Pool depositors earn 100% of the fees from liquidations on the protocol, and earn those fees in the liquidated collateral (for example, ETH).

 Just-In-Time liquidations and a redistribution of debt and collateral across borrowers of the same market handle liquidations as a last resort if the Stability Pool were ever empty.